-At first, some students are baffled and they no longer see the FACE and Every Good Boy patterns that they were initially taught.
+At first, some students are baffled and they no longer recognize the FACE and Every Good Boy patterns they were initially taught.
 Circle the space and line notes in different colors to demonstrate that those patterns are still present.

-The same sequential sets are available as Boom Cards.
+The same sequential series is available as Boom Cards.
 Boom Cards are also self-checking and give students immediate feedback.
 However, Boom Cards also “keep score” for students.
-These decks are set to randomize so they so up in a different order every time students practice.
+These decks are set to randomize so the notes appear in a different order every time students practice.

-Playing xylophones or other barred instruments makes the perfect pairing with learning treble clef note names.
-Having the note names labeled on the instrument helps students instantly connect reading treble clef note names with performing.
+Playing xylophones or other barred instruments is the perfect pairing with learning treble clef note names.
+Having the note names labeled on the instrument helps students instantly connect reading treble clef note names with performance activities.

 Start simple by reading and playing simple warmups and/or repetitive ostinato patterns.
 Use the following sequence to make sure students are actually reading and applying their new knowledge.